Brazil

 Digital Nomad Visa (VITEM XIV)

-Retirement Visa (VITEM XIV)
+Retirement Visa (VITEM XIV - Retiree)

 Highlights

-- ✓Cost of living 53.5% lower than the US (Numbeo 2026), with city-center one-bedroom apartments averaging $400/month
+- ✓Cost of living roughly 60% lower than the US (Numbeo, 2025)

-- ✓Digital Nomad Visa available with only $1,500/month income requirement or $18,000 in savings
+- ✓Digital Nomad Visa (VITEM XIV) available since 2022 with USD 1,500/month income threshold

 Considerations